Skip to main content

 In the same way that you would offer an honorarium for pulpit supply it is important to plan for an honourarium for Indigenous Elders/Knowledge Keepers who are invited to share at your event.
 Their lived-experience and knowledge are valuable, and it is just and equitable that they be honoured in the same way as any other guest speaker.
 Keep in mind that an elder is likely a retired senior, and may be living on a fixed income, and so you/your group should cover the full costs of their participation in your event.

-An honorarium should cover (but be not limited to) the cost of travel and the person’s time.
-A minimum of $125 is recommended for an event of a couple hours, like a KAIROS Blanket Exercise or bringing greetings to open an event.
-A rate of at least $60/hr plus travel costs should apply for longer engagements (ie, a day of training).
+An honorarium should cover (but be not limited to) the cost of travel and each person’s time and preparation.
+A minimum of $125 plus travel costs is recommended for a short event, like a panel presentation or bringing greetings to open an event.
+A rate of at least $60/hr plus travel costs should apply for longer engagements (ie, a KAIROS Blanket Exercise, a half-day workshop, or a day of training).
+If you're inviting someone to preach or share materials developed specifically for your event, ensure that you honour the hours needed to prepare.
 We recommend asking the person how they’d like to receive the honourarium (ie, cheque, cash, e-transfer, etc.,) as they may require the funds immediately to cover their travel costs.

 An honour gift is also sometimes appropriate to give (in addition to an honourarium).
 Do some research into the local context of the community your guest comes from - perhaps there’s a specific appropriate gift to give.
 Or, there may be something meaningful from your context to give (ie, a church quilt group gifting a blanket).
 Consider what is locally and culturally appropriate.